 Jurors are needed to review and score every Official Showcase application with the goal of all applications being reviewed by at least three jurors during each stage.
-The jury review process is done entirely online through a software platform called Festival Pro.
+The jury review process is done entirely through google sheets.

 Past jurors have included festival artistic directors, venue bookers, journalists, DJs, and industry representatives, in addition to full-time international touring artists.
 Ideally, jurors have a broad view of the folk music genre and the current scene for one of the following: Canada, the United States, or the international market.